njhnny/currency-exchanger/README.md

 or

 * Navigate to the project's github page in your browser and download the code using the green button in the top right corner.

+* Create a .env file in the project's root directory and add API_KEY=< your api key here >
+You can obtain an API key at https://www.exchangerate-api.com/

 * Next, confirm that you're in the project's root directory.
 Install webpack with the command (npm install).